The Cool World: Release and reception

-The Cool World debuted 2 September 1963 at the Venice Film Festival with a running time of 125 minutes.
-It received a standing ovation and was nominated for the festival’s Golden Lion award, as noted in the 4 Sep 1963 New York Times.
-Following its loss to the Italian film Hands Over the City (1963), the 18 Sep 1963 Variety reported that at least one Italian publication, Il Messaggero, decried the judges’ decision.
+The Cool World debuted September 2, 1963 at the Venice Film Festival with a running time of 125 minutes.
+It received a standing ovation and was nominated for the festival's Golden Lion award.
+Following its loss to the Italian film Hands over the City (1963), Variety reported that at least one Italian publication, Il Messaggero, decried the judges’ decision.

 Early reviews were mixed.
-While Variety commended Clarke for her achievement and The New York Times gave a largely positive review, The Los Angeles Times expressed disappointment, adding that African Americans were better qualified to make films about their people.
+While Variety commended Clarke for her achievement and The New York Times gave a largely positive review, the Los Angeles Times expressed disappointment, adding that African Americans were better qualified to make films about their people.

-In the Rotten Tomatoes, the film holds positive reviews from six of six of the site's designated top critics.
-Richard Brody of the New Yorker praised the film: "Clarke's images endow the characters' energies with a sculptural grandeur and embrace street life with a keenly attentive, unsentimental avidity."
+On Rotten Tomatoes, the film holds positive reviews from the site's six designated top critics.
+Richard Brody of The New Yorker praised the film: "Clarke's images endow the characters' energies with a sculptural grandeur and embrace street life with a keenly attentive, unsentimental avidity."
 Jonathan Rosenbaum also reviewed it positively: "It certainly had a visceral impact when it first appeared, helped enormously by Baird Bryant's cinematography and Dizzy Gillespie's score."

-Currently there is no home video release of the film.
+Currently, there is no home video release of the film.
 Frederick Wiseman owns the rights, and he is unwilling to release a home video version of The Cool World or to allow Milestone Films to release it among its Shirley Clarke series.
-Amy Taubin has, in response, called for a boycott of Wiseman films.
+Amy Taubin has, in response, called for a boycott of Wiseman's films.